 The TV is stored in the entertainment cabinets counter top and is raised or lowered by pressing the TV lift UP/DOWN buttons located on the side of the cabinet.
 A hinged lid will open to allow the TV to raise from the cabinet.
-The Multiplex control panel located on the wall behind the drivers seat can also control the TV's movement.
+Multiplex control panels can also control the TV's movement through the "Auxiliary" screen.
 Press the "TV lift" button's up or down arrows to raise or lower the TV.